 "It was great, seeing the ball well today," Scaldeferri said.
 "Just trying to put my team in a good position to go win a game today.
 So I want to go out there, get some wins, get going."

 Cunnings had to bear down in the bottom of the ninth to make sure the game didn't slip away for GCU.
 With two outs, UC Irvine's Tommy Farmer tripled to center field, placing the winning run just 90 feet away.
-Cunnings responded by inducing a flyout to center, stranding the runner and forcing extra innings.
+Cunnings responded by inducing a flyout to center, forcing extra innings.

-Wallis said the moment reflected the resilience his team showed throughout the afternoon.
+Wallis said the moment reflected the resilience his team showed Wednesday.

 "In this game, the fight was there, win or lose," Wallis said.
 "I was excited about the toughness and the fight that we brought to the ballpark, and then to come out and get a W against a really good team on the road.
 It was a good way to end the road trip."